Skip to content

 }

-After deployment is completed, you will be brought to the following view:
+After providing the JSON schema, you will see the following view:

 Add Data to Uni

-Click on the Data tab in the previous view and you will see that your Uni currently does not have any data.
+After the schema evolution process is complete, you will see the following view indicating that your Uni currently does not have any data:

 Uni Data View